 ≠ 0, Mass may leave the lake via simulated lake evaporation;

-2 Record: COLDLAK
+2 Record: CINITLAK

 Format: RARRAY

-COLDLAK is a vector of real numbers representing the initial concentrations in the simulated lakes.
+CINITLAK is a vector of real numbers representing the initial concentrations in the simulated lakes.
 The length of the vector is equal to the number of simulated lakes, NLKINIT.
 Initial lake concentrations should be in the same order as the lakes appearing in the LAK input file corresponding to the MODFLOW simulation.

 For each stress period: